top of page

 • Setting strong boundaries for your time and energy

-• Prioritizing daily self-care through regular exercise, adequate rest, and stress-reduction techniques
+• Prioritizing daily self-care through regular exercise, adequate rest, and stress-reduction techniques like meditation

 Systems